 Negative space logo design style

-This style creatively utilizes the negative space of a logo by infusing hidden details to the logo.
+This style creatively utilizes the negative space of a logo by infusing hidden details into the logo.
 This acts to show off the personality of the brand and company while also creating a unique and memorable logo.

 Examples are the FedEx logo, waterproof structures logo etc.